ValenciaCyberClub/NCL/Network Traffic Analysis/ReadMe.md

 # Contains information and tutorials on Network Traffic Analysis.
+## How do we do it?
-## Analyzing pcaps in programs such as Wireshark.
+In here you'll learn how to analyze pcaps (packet captures) using programs such as Wireshark, tshark, and more.